PKU-DAIR/DBTune/documents/tuning_setting.md

 It uses the data in `/logs/bo_history`  as source data for tansfer.
 Turn off Knowledge Transfer by setting "transfer_framework" = none.

+## Plot Convergence
+DBTune supports visualization for single-objective optimization tasks.
+After the optimization, convergence plot will be save to `task_id.png`